DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 7. **Data:** The compressed data itself.

 ### Format
-**Format** is an array of length-prefixed strings, used to specify information about the format of the encoded data.
-The field starts with the **Format Length**, an unsigned 16-bit integer specifying the number of elements in the array; unlike DieFledermaus length-prefixed strings, a 0-value in the **Format Length** means that there really are zero elements.
+**Format** is an array of 16-bit length-prefixed strings, used to specify information about the format of the encoded data.
+The field starts with the **Format Length**, an unsigned 16-bit integer specifying the number of elements in the array; unlike the length-prefixed strings themselves, a 0-value in the **Format Length** means that there really are zero elements.

 Some elements in **Format** require more information than just the current value in order to behave properly.
 For example, the `AES` element specifies that the archive is AES-encrypted, but does not indicate the key size.
 The next element or elements must be used as *parameters* for the element; the original element is thus a *parameterized element*.
+Format elements should have a length no greater than 256 bytes because I mean seriously c'mon.
+Parameters may be any length between 1 and 65536 inclusive.

 If no element in **Format** specifies the compression format, the decoder must use the DEFLATE algorithm.

 The following values are defined for the default implementation:
 * `Name` - *One parameter.* Indicates that the compressed file has a filename, specified in the parameter.
 Filenames must not contain forward-slashes (`/`, hex `2f`), non-whitespace control characters (non-whitespace characters between `00` and `1f` inclusive or between `7f` and `9f` inclusive), or invalid surrogate characters.
 Filenames must contain at least one non-whitespace character, and cannot be the "current directory" identifer "." (a single period) or "parent directory" identifier ".." (two periods).
 If no filename is specified, the decoder should assume that the filename is the same as the DieFledermaus file without the ".maus" extension.
+The maximum length of the filename is 256 UTF-8 bytes.
 * `NK` - *No parameters.* **N**icht **K**omprimiert ("not compressed").
 Indicates that the file is not compressed.
 * `DEF` - *No parameters.* Indicates that the file is compressed using the [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE) algorithm.
 * `LZMA` - *No parameters.* Indicates that the file is compressed using the [Lempel-Ziv-Markov chain algorithm](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm).
 Like DEFLATE, LZMA is based on the [LZ77 algorithm](https://en.wikipedia.org/wiki/LZ77_and_LZ78).
 The format of the LZMA stream is the 5-byte header, followed by every block in the stream.
 Due to the limitations of the .Net Framework implementation of LZMA, the dictionary size must be less than or equal to 64 megabytes.